pharo-ai/data-inspector/README.md

 A Pharo inspector extension to operate and view DataFrame multiple information in a same inspector view.
 Currently it displays:

-- The DataFrame in the upper part.
-- In the middle part, an Evaluator with a summary data table (basic statistics).
-- A lower part with Roassal histograms for each column and a data table which describes basic data frame information such as dimensions, if has nil values, etc.

 A configurable limit is set by default to quickly visualize a DataFrame.
 To change the limit, for example to 50000, you can evaluate:

 ```smalltalk